RolandasRazma/RRBee/README.md

 RRBee
 =====

-Pet project for BeeWi car controlling @YPlan<br /><br />
+Pet project for [BeeWi Mini Cooper](http://www.bee-wi.com/bluetooth-controlled-car,us,4,BBZ251-A6.cfm) controlling [@YPlan](http://yplanapp.com)<br />

 BeeWi Mini Cooper [@YPlan](http://yplanapp.com)
 ------

 It's not interesting when it's only work and no pleasure, so we got a [BeeWi Mini Cooper](http://www.bee-wi.com/bluetooth-controlled-car,us,4,BBZ251-A6.cfm) [@YPlan](http://yplanapp.com) to shorten those "hard" days :)<br />
 <img src="https://raw.github.com/RolandasRazma/RRBee/master/Hardware/Car/car_with_box.jpg" width="300" alt="BeeWi Mini Cooper" /><br />
 It's a nice toy, and best of all - it is Bluetooth controlled over iPhone!
 All you need is free [iOS application](https://itunes.apple.com/gb/app/beewi-control-pad/id427936738?mt=8).
 After few drag races with our designer [João Pires](https://twitter.com/joaorafaelpires) we started to chat how it would be cool to mod it.
-You know... like add blinking lights, WiFi camera and etc, and best of all - I can write iOS application to do all that!<br /><br />
+You know... like add blinking lights, WiFi camera and etc, and best of all - I can write iOS application to do all that!<br />

 Modding BeeWi Mini Cooper [@YPlan](http://yplanapp.com)
 ------